garrandall/popular-music-data/tracks/like-toy-soldiers-eminem.md

 Plus Dre told me stay out, this just wasn't my beef
-So I did, I just fell back, watched and gritted my teeth While he's all over t.v. down talkin' a man who literally saved my life Like fuck it i understand this is business
+So I did, I just fell back, watched and gritted my teeth While he's all over t.v. down talkin' a man who literally saved my life Like fuck it I understand this is business
 And this shit just isn't none of my business
 But still knowin' this shit could pop off at any minute cause